-Prideaux, S. (forthcoming, 2009/10).
+Prideaux, S. (2009).
 ‘The Welfare Politics of Charles Murray are Alive and Well in Britain’, International Journal of Social Welfare.

 Roulstone, A. and Prideaux, S. (2009).
 ‘Constructing Reasonableness: Environmental Access Policy for Disabled Wheelchair Users in Four EU Countries’, Alter: European Journal of Disability Research, Vol. 4, No. 3.

 Prideaux, S., Roulstone, A., Harris, J. and Barnes, C. (2009).
 ‘Disabled People and Self Directed Support Schemes: Re-Conceptualising Work and Welfare in the 21st Century’, Disability & Society Special Edition, Vol. 24, No. 5.